Real estate syndications

 There are a number of advantages to putting your money in a multifamily syndication, but every investment comes with risk—and don’t let anyone tell you otherwise!
 Understanding the potential downside to investing in apartments will help you make the best possible choices and ultimately mitigate the risks, putting you on a sweet little road trip to financial freedom.
 Here are the 5 risks and disadvantages of investing in syndications:

 - Sensitive to Market Cycles: Like any investment, real estate is affected by market cycles.
 You can mitigate this risk by investing in real estate like apartment buildings, which has historically performed better than other real estate types.
 Also stay away from the west coast and New England, where strong up and down cycles are likely to impact your investment.
-That’s why we tend to invest in more stable areas like the Southwest.
+That’s why we tend to invest in more stable areas like the South.

 - Highly dependent on the Operator: Having the right team in place to run a property is also crucial to the performance of multifamily.
 If you are dealing with an inexperienced or incompetent operator, they are liable to make mistakes.
 Mistakes that can cost you a lot of money.
 To mitigate the risk, ensure that you invest with the RIGHT sponsor (we’ll cover how to do this later on).